Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 # Receiving SolarCoin

-Its often advisable to generate a new wallet address each time you do a transaction to help hide your identity, if you ever want a new wallet address, simply:
+Its often advisable to generate a new wallet address each time you receive some from a new person to help hide your identity, if you ever want a new wallet address, simply:
 > solarcoind getnewaddress